auanasgheps/snapraid-aio-script/README.md

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.

+**OMV5 and SnapRAID plugin**
-If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin, since it only applies to the built-in plugin script.
-Also don't forget to remove from scheduling the built-in script.
+Ignore the page at OMV GUI > Services > SnapRAID > Diff Script Settings, since it only applies to the plugin's built-in script.
+Also don't forget to remove from scheduling such built-in script.

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.

 # Credits
 All rights belong to the respective creators.
-Thanks to:
+This script would not exist without:
 - [Zack Reed](https://zackreed.me/snapraid-split-parity-sync-script/) for most of the original script
 - [mtompkins](https://gist.github.com/mtompkins/91cf0b8be36064c237da3f39ff5cc49d) for most of the original script
 - [sburke](https://zackreed.me/snapraid-split-parity-sync-script/#comment-300) for the Debian 10 fix
-- metagliatore (a friend, not on Github) for removing the DIFF output from the email
+- metagliatore (a friend not on Github) for helping out on several BASH issues
 - [ozboss](https://forum.openmediavault.org/wsc/index.php?user/27331-ozboss/)
 - [tehniemer](https://github.com/tehniemer)
 - [cmcginty](https://github.com/cmcginty)